 3. Solar Backpacks

 Are you planning to push yourself to the limits with some gnarly hikes during your road trip?
 Or maybe you prefer to spend all day getting lost in a new city.
 Either way, you can’t afford to have your phone (and especially your GPS or map app) conk out in unfamiliar territory.
-A solar backpack is the perfect solution.
+A solar backpack is a perfect solution.
 It charges while you walk around in the sun, and when it’s time for a snack break, plug in your phone or other devices to grab some extra juice.

 This Lifepack solar-powered backpack currently selling for $159 on Amazon includes six smartphone chargers that can provide a full phone charge every four hours.
 It also comes with Bluetooth speakers that can play for a whopping 96 hours on a full charge.
 For the hiker on a budget, Amazon also offers this solar-powered backpack for less than $60, and this one for only $20.99.